A Charmed Life

-Drop by our Farmer Market for fresh produce and local made treasures from different producers or visit Spectrum Farms.
-Order your local seasonally grown food and local produced foods online at Kootenay Farms and pick up in town on Wednesdays or make weekly orders for organic deliveries from Cartwheel Farms.
+Drop by our Farmer Market for fresh produce, and locally made treasures from different producers or visit Spectrum Farms.
+Order your local seasonally grown food and locally produced foods online at Kootenay Farms and pick up in town on Wednesdays or make weekly orders for organic deliveries from Cartwheel Farms.
 You can also arrange to purchase produce and meat from Roots and Vine Farm and purchase locally grown grain and flour from Full Circle Farm.
 Stay informed about local food with Jesse Willicome's blog articles at the Creston Valley Food Hub.

 The two remaining grain elevators are landmarks and represent a rich history.
 The Kunze Fine Art Gallery is located at the grain elevators.

 “The Trust is committed to helping preserve the region’s history and share it with future generations.
 In some cases, this means supplying a grant to help a community group or local government to conserve an important building.
 In Creston’s case, the best option was for the Trust to purchase the elevators.” – CBT

 A History of Creston's Downtown Grain Elevators book is available through the Creston Museum.

 There are many places here to explore by kayak or canoe.

 For instance, you can paddle through the marshes, on the channels, on the Kootenay River, and even up the Goat River, on Duck Lake, and the Kootenay Lake.
 Kuskanook Park (a raw natural setting) floods in the spring and makes for an enchanting paddle through the Cottonwood Trees (see photo above) .